MakeSchool-Tutorials/Tweet-Generator/P00-Lets-Get-Started/content.md

 1. Analyze the inner workings and performance tradeoffs of each data structure.
 1. Deploy your language model to a Flask web server on Heroku and connect it to Twitter to let users tweet their favorite results.

-# What You'll Learn
+## What You'll Learn
 By the end of this tutorial, you will:

-- master python data structures and data processing algorithms
+- master Python data structures and data processing algorithms
 - implement data structures including linked lists, hash tables, stacks, queues and heaps
 - parse text documents and store information in data structures
 - implement sampling methods and Markov chains on data sets

-# What You Need To Know To Succeed
+## What You Need To Know To Succeed
-This project is built in Python.
+This project is built in Python and relies on a basic knowledge of Python.

 **Wait!
 I don't know Python!**